 The Summit Planning Committee is an operational committee of the ACFP.
 The Summit, held in the late winter/early spring of each year, provides a forum for continuous learning and sharing of best practices on a broad variety of clinical topics that are timely and relevant to family physicians practising in a wide range of settings.
 The philosophical basis of the conference is that the Summit program is conceived for family physicians by family physicians.
-Download Printer-friendly version of TOR or click on the link below.

-Read the complete Terms of Reference for the Family Medicine Summit Planning Committee
+Complete Terms of Reference for the Family Medicine Summit Planning Committee

 The Family Medicine Summit (FMS) Planning Committee is an operational committee of the ACFP.
 The FMS, held in the late winter/early spring of each year, provides a forum for continuous learning and sharing of best practices on a broad variety of clinical topics that are timely and relevant to family physicians practising in a wide range of settings.
 The philosophical basis of the conference is that the Summit program is conceived for family physicians by family physicians.